cguccione/human_host_filtration/README.md

 We also already created Minimap2 and Movi indexes for the previously downloaded reference genomes and have them on Barnacle2.

+## Running Code

-Next, configure the file `config.sh` with the necessary files and executables for your environment.
+Configure the file `config.sh` with the necessary files and executables for your environment.
 For the sake of reproduciblity, I we recommend creating a new config file for every sample set that you host filter.
-Additionally, if you plan to try multiple different host filteration methods (often not necessary) we recommend a seperate config file for each approach to keep track of exactly waht was done.
+Additionally, if you plan to try multiple different host filteration methods (often not necessary) we recommend a seperate config file for each approach to keep track of exactly what was done.
+A lot of items/paths in your config file will stay the same across runs, but your input/output paths will change with datasets.

 The file `config.sh` is sourced by all other scripts in the pipeline, so it is important to ensure that it is configured correctly.
 Some of the variables in `config.sh` have specific constraints that must be followed.
 These constraints are described in the comments of `config.sh`.
-An example is provided below:
+An example of part of the config file is provided below:
 ```bash
 # configure experiment parameters
 IN="/path/to/raw/fastq/files"